nstoker/pluralsite-authenticating-users-in-a-rails-application/README.md

 ## TODO

-The tests aren't running (I would have thought best practice would be to demonstrate testing at the same time as demonstrating the code).
+1. The tests aren't running (I would have thought best practice would be to demonstrate testing at the same time as demonstrating the code).
+1. If an invalid user name not entered, then an application error is thrown.